Karenna Gore

 Karenna Aitcheson Gore (born August 6, 1973) is an American author, lawyer, and climate activist.
-She is the eldest daughter of former U.S. vice president Al Gore and Tipper Gore and the sister of Kristin Gore, Sarah Gore Maiani, and Albert Gore III.
-Gore is the founder and executive director of the Center for Earth Ethics at Union Theological Seminary.
+She is the eldest daughter of former U.S. vice president Al Gore and Tipper Gore and is the founder and executive director of the Center for Earth Ethics at Union Theological Seminary.

 Early life

-Gore was born in Nashville, Tennessee, and grew up there as well as in Washington, D.C.
+Gore was born on August 6, 1973, to Al and Tipper Gore in Nashville, Tennessee, and grew up there as well as in Washington, D.C.
+She has three younger siblings, Kristin, Sarah, and Albert III.

-After listening with Tipper Gore to Prince's album Purple Rain, which contained explicit lyrics, her mother helped launch the Parents Music Resource Center, which sought to have "parental warning labels affixed to record albums that contained sexually explicit lyrics, portrayed excessive violence, or glorified drugs."
+When she was 11 years old, Karenna's mother, Tipper, overheard her listening to Prince's song "Darling Nikki", which contained explicit lyrics, which inspired her mother to launch the Parents Music Resource Center, which sought to have "parental warning labels affixed to record albums that contained sexually explicit lyrics, portrayed excessive violence, or glorified drugs."

 Gore earned her B.A. (magna cum laude) in history and literature in 1995 from Harvard University, a J.D. from Columbia Law School in 2000, and an M.A. in social ethics from Union Theological Seminary in 2013.
 During college, she interned as a journalist for WREG-TV and The Times-Picayune.
-She later wrote for El Pais in Spain and Slate in Seattle.
+She later wrote for El País in Spain and Slate in Seattle.